 Moving underground services, drainage works, demolition and site clearance work will also add to the cost, especially if access is tricky or there’s a need to work by hand.

-If you are on a tight budget, you will mainly want to go for for high-impact, low-cost design solutions.
+If you are on a tight budget or upgrading a rented garden, you will want to go for for high-impact, but budget garden ideas.
 Reclaimed and recycled materials generally cost less than new, while ‘fluid’ materials, such as gravel, are cheaper than paving.
 You should also opt for plants over hardscape.
 In many gardens, it’s possible to cover or clad rather than remove – a sound concrete pad, for example, might be the ideal sub-base for attractive paving.
-Check out our guide to exterior cladding and render to learn more.

 Finally, always have a contingency fund.
 Between 5 to 15 per cent of the total budget is ideal, but the higher the better, especially if you are tackling the project yourself.
 While savings will be made in some areas, inevitably you will make mistakes in others.
 Maintain the balance.